eProsima/Fast-DDS-docs/docs/fastdds/use_cases/large_data/large_data.rst

 * Network packages could be dropped because the transmitted amount of data fills the socket buffer before it can be processed.
-  The solution is to :ref:`increase the buffers size<tuning-socket-buffer>`).
+  The solution is to :ref:`increase the buffers size<tuning-socket-buffer>`.

-* It is also possible to limit the rate at which the :ref:`dds_layer_publisher` sends data using :ref:`flow-controllers`, in order to limit the effect of message bursts, and avoid to flood the :ref:`Subscribers<dds_layer_subscriber>` faster than they can process the messages.
+* It is also possible to limit the rate at which the Publisher sends data using :ref:`flow-controllers`, in order to limit the effect of message bursts, and avoid to flood the Subscribers faster than they can process the messages.

-* On :cpp:enumerator:`RELIABLE<dds::fastdds::eprosima::ReliabilityQosPolicyKind::RELIABLE_RELIABILITY_QOS>` mode,
+* On |RELIABLE_RELIABILITY_QOS-api| mode,
   the overall message rate can be affected due to the retransmission of lost packets.
   Selecting the Heartbeat period allows to tune between increased meta traffic or faster response to lost packets.
   See :ref:`tuning-heartbeat-period`.

-* Also on :cpp:enumerator:`RELIABLE<dds::fastdds::eprosima::ReliabilityQosPolicyKind::RELIABLE_RELIABILITY_QOS>` mode,
+* Also on |RELIABLE_RELIABILITY_QOS-api| mode,
   with high message rates, the history of the :ref:`dds_layer_publisher_dataWriter` can be filled up, blocking the publication of new messages.
-  A :ref:`non-strict reliable mode<tuning-nonstrict-reliability>` can be configured to avoid this blocking, at the cost of potentially losing some messages on some of the :ref:`Subscribers<dds_layer_subscriber>`.
+  A :ref:`non-strict reliable mode<tuning-nonstrict-reliability>` can be configured to avoid this blocking, at the cost of potentially losing some messages on some of the Subscribers.

 .. warning::

-   eProsima Fast DDS defines a conservative default message size of 64kB, which roughly corresponds to TCP and UDP payload sizes.
+   *eProsima Fast DDS* defines a conservative default message size of 64kB, which roughly corresponds to TCP and UDP payload sizes.
    If the topic data is bigger, it will automatically be be fragmented into several transport packets.

 .. warning::

    The loss of a fragment means the loss of the entire message.
-   This has most impact on *best-effort* mode, where the message loss probability increases with the number of fragments
+   This has most impact on |BEST_EFFORT_RELIABILITY_QOS-api| mode, where the message loss probability increases with the number of fragments